Improving FIP Diagnostics

 As the project develops, I will investigate the molecular epidemiology of FCoV infection and evaluate whether viral sequence data could improve diagnostic capabilities.

 The project is a collaborative effort involving the School of Veterinary Medicine, the Institute of Biodiversity Animal Health and Comparative Medicine and the Centre for Virus Research (CVR) at the University of Glasgow.
 My primary project supervisor is Dr Willie Weir, the clinical lead in Infectious Disease in the Veterinary Diagnostic Service and a specialist in bioinformatics.
 My second supervisor is Prof Margaret Hosie, a professor of comparative virology at the CVR with an international reputation in feline virus research.
-I also have one external supervisor, Dr Diane Addie, an Honorary Research Fellow of the University of Glasgow.
-Dr Addie is a leading figure in the field of feline infectious disease research with a strong track record in FIP research and I am extremely grateful for her support.
+Dr Simon Babayan recently joined my supervisory team.
+Simon is a member of the Institute of Biodiversity, Animal Health and Comparative Medicine.
+He has a wealth of experience in the feild of machine learning and disease modelling, as such he will be instrumental in guiding the technical aspects of this project.

 Schools and research institutes